-Safety: A striped rumble strip buffer at road grade will alert trucks of their proximity to the greenway.
-Expansion of the shared path and striped rumble strip buffer beyond 12' and 3' wide, respectively, would put greenway users at increased risk of conflict with westbound trucks turning left onto Lonyo Street due to large truck turning radii.
+- Safety: A striped rumble strip buffer at road grade will alert trucks of their proximity to the greenway.
+Expansion of the shared path and striped rumble strip buffer beyond 12' and 3' wide, respectively, would put greenway users at increased risk of conflict with westbound trucks turning left onto Lonyo Street due to large truck turning radii. - Coordination: Additional coordination will be needed with MDOT and the immediate community to confirm alignment and design as needed.